 While there are numerous interpretations of export stout today, there were also just as many as there were brewers back when.
 Style guidelines put forth by the Brewer’s Association (BA) and the Beer Judge Certification Program (BJCP) describe it in the broader category of “Foreign Extra Stout” which includes both the British and Irish varieties among many others.
 To call this a broad category is an understatement, but the common theme is that these beers came about simply as a much stronger version of the original domestic product, were very dark in color, contained bittering hops only with no aromatics, were not dry hopped, and could have either a dry finish for the Irish version or a malty or sweet finish for the British version.

 For the third offering in Anchor Brewing Company’s Zymaster series of specialty brews, our Brewmaster Mark Carpenter re-created this classic style.
 We named it Flying Cloud San Francisco Stout after the famous 19th century clipper ship that set the world record for the shortest sailing time between New York and San Francisco in 1851.
 The Flying Cloud broke that record in 1854 and held it until 1989.

-Mark’s export stout is somewhat of the Irish style and contains 7.4% ABV.
+Now available as part of our Argonaut Collection, Mark’s export stout is somewhat of the Irish style and contains 7.4% ABV.
 The recipe consists of Maris Otter pale malt, two black malts, flaked barley, and Golding hops, much the same as the stouts of 200 years ago.
-We hope you have the opportunity to enjoy a pint of Zymaster Series No. 3: Flying Cloud San Francisco Stout, and join us in raising an Anchor to the hundreds of years of brewing tradition that gave us this rich, dark, flavorful brew.
+We hope you have the opportunity to enjoy a pint of Flying Cloud San Francisco Stout, and join us in raising an Anchor to the hundreds of years of brewing tradition that gave us this rich, dark, flavorful brew.